 Princess Cuts Are for Fairy Tales

-When a bride wears a princess-cut ring, there’s a definite timelessness to her wedding day style and the couple’s personality.
+When a bride wears a princess-cut engagement ring, there’s a definite timelessness to her wedding day style and the couple’s personality.
 So, there’s no surprise when this couple shows their affection with a bit of PDA and a full-on, fairy-tale inspired wedding day and celebration.

-Round Cuts are for Timeless Couples
+Round Cuts Are for Timeless Couples

 A round-cut diamond is one of the most coveted and more classic of styles.
 With dozens of light-scattering facets, this diamond shape is one of the more brilliant and classic options available.
-So, if there’s a bride out and about donning a stunning, solitaire on her ring finger, she sways to the beat of a timeless drive.
+So, if there’s a bride out and about donning a stunning solitaire on her ring finger, she sways to the beat of a timeless drive.
 The couple planning to walk down the aisle probably loves a bit of tradition too, from the first dance to the cake cutting ceremony.